paulremo/NRPMHandbook/02_NRPMHandbook/home.md

 :::{grid-item-card} **Methodologies**
 <a href="methodologies/handbook/intro.html"><img class="link-image" src="_static/images/methodologyPicture.png" alt="logo methodologies"></a>
 ^^^
-Explains the framework and taxonomy used in the {term}`NRPM` handbook and links it to the reliability prediction process and usage, and provides guidance for users that are in charge of planning a prediction.
+Explains the framework and taxonomy used in the reliability.space handbook and links it to the reliability prediction process and usage, and provides guidance for users that are in charge of planning a prediction.
 :::

 :::{grid-item-card} **Methods**